 How to show empathy to your customers:

-- Use empathy statements – phrases that convey empathy.
-For example, “I see how difficult this can be.” or “I understand why it puts you in a bad position, let me help you”.
+- Use empathy statements.
+For example, “I see how difficult this can be” or “I understand why it puts you in a bad position, let me help you”.

 - Don’t judge.
 Sometimes, the issues customers deal with don’t actually exist.
 For example, they didn’t find a piece of information or a button on the screen that, for you, is obvious.
 Don’t make them feel bad for mixing things up or missing something.
 It happens to the best of us.